Watch as one uniform batter turns into three magical layers with this Blood Orange Magic Custard Cake!

 Mmmmm… Blood Oranges!
 Do I really need to say more?

 Probably.
 Because for some reason, I am not sure why, it took me until now to realize how awesome blood oranges are.
-Their intoxicating, fragrant aroma put me under their magical spell this winter.
-I always thought they were sour/bitter like grapefruit and just never tried them before.
+Their intoxicating, fragrant aroma put me under their magical spell this winter, I must say.
+I always thought they were too sour/bitter like grapefruit and just never tried them before.
+Well boy was I wrong.

-However, as we were walking through the produce aisle in the grocery store earlier this year, suddenly a wonderful aroma filled my nose and I couldn’t quite place it.
+As we were walking through the produce aisle in the grocery store earlier this year, suddenly a wonderful aroma filled my nose and I couldn’t quite place it.
 I looked around and realized the magical smell was coming from a large display of juicy blood oranges.
 I just HAD to pick up a bag.
 Something that smells so heavenly has to be good, right?
-If not I could always just mix them in with my smoothies.
+If not, I could always just mix them in with my smoothies.

-At home I couldn’t wait to try them.
-I quickly sliced one up and to my surprise it was wonderfully sweet!
-A love relationship was born.
+At home, I couldn’t wait to try them.
+I quickly sliced one up, and to my surprise, it was wonderfully sweet!
+My nose did not fail me!
+As such, a love relationship was born.

-Since that one fateful day I am picking up a bag of blood oranges with our weekly groceries.
+Since that one fateful day, I am picking up a bag of blood oranges with our weekly groceries.
 And I will continue doing so as long as possible.
-I heard their season ends by May latest 🙁
+I heard their season ends by May at the latest 🙁 Stock up, we must!

-In case you are unfamiliar with magic custard cake, it is made from just 1 batter but while baking it magically separates into 3 different layers (although only 2 were very pronounced in my cake).
-The top is a very light, airy cake layer, followed by denser, pudding-like, custard layers.
+In case you are unfamiliar with magic custard cake, it is made from just one uniform batter, but while baking, it magically separates into three different layers (although only three were very pronounced in my cake).
+The top is a very light, airy cake layer, followed by denser, pudding-like custard layers.

 - pinch of salt or cream of tartar